 As described in Note 1, the Township is coterminous with the city of Urbana.
 The City Council of Urbana also serves ex-officio as the governing board of the Township.
 In addition, the City Clerk of Urbana serves as the Town Clerk of Cunningham and the mayor of the city of Urbana serves as Chair of the Board of Trustees.
-During the year ended June 30, 2017, the Township paid \$1,128 for data processing, \$1,222 for maintenance and janitorial services, and \$4,458 for the Build Urbana to the city of Urbana.
-Build Urbana is a tax rebate program which helps to encourage the creation of new subdivisions and the expansion of existing subdivisions in Urbana.
+During the year ended June 30, 2018, the Township paid \$1,241 for data processing to the city of Urbana.